An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Focus on personalization over pure brand value

-- Using installment payments for larger purchases
+- Use of installment payments for larger purchases

-Typical budget:
+Typical Budget:

 - €2,000-10,000+ for family members and close friends

-- Custom-made pieces with family crests are standard.
+- Custom-made pieces with family crests are standard

-The philosophy:
+The Philosophy:

-- "Old money" doesn't openly display wealth
+- "Old Money" does not openly display wealth

-- Heirlooms are more valuable than new purchases.
+- Heirlooms are more valuable than new purchases

-- Family traditions determine gift choices
+- Family traditions determine gift choice

-Preferred gifts:
+Preferred Gifts:

 - Antiques with documented provenance

-- Custom-made silverware with family crest
+- Custom-made silverware with family crests

 - Limited Edition artworks